This post may include affiliate links; see our disclosure policy.

 What makes for the best almond thumbprint cookies?
 Almond flour!
 Almond flour is finely ground blanched almonds: it’s often used as an alternative flour in gluten free baking.
 (Here are all our almond flour recipes: it’s perfect in cookies and cakes!)
 Be careful not to confuse it with almond meal, which is a coarser grind and contains the almond peels.

 Almond flour makes for the perfectly-textured almond thumbprint cookie.
 It results in a chewy cookie texture, versus a crumbly shortbread.
-Also note that this recipe does not include almond extract, so it doesn’t have an almond flavor essence: it’s simply made with almonds.
+This recipe does not include almond extract so it doesn’t have an almond flavor: it’s simply made with almonds.

 In these almond thumbprint cookies, we’ve used 2 cups almond flour and 1 cup all purpose flour.
 Using the mixture that includes all purpose flour makes for the perfect texture.
 Using 100% almond flour can result in a very dense, crumbly cookie.